bluss/virtualenv-rye-discovery/README.md

 This plugin was built to enable Tox version finding through rye.
 Tox 4 instructs that custom python finding happens through virtualenv: https://tox.wiki/en/latest/plugins.html

+See https://github.com/bluss/tox-rye for the tox configuration "interface" plugin for this - prefer installing it and use this functionality through it.

 ## Example